-Joint Committees
+4.8 Joint Committees

-The Trust may appoint a joint committee by joining together with one or more other health or social care organisations consisting wholly or partly of the Chair and members of the Trust Board or other health service bodies or wholly of persons who are not members of the Trust or other health bodies in question.
+The Trust may appoint a joint Committee by joining together with one or more other health or social care organisations consisting wholly or partly of the Chair and members of the Board of Directors or other health service bodies or wholly of persons who are not members of the Trust or other health bodies in question.

-Any committee or joint committee appointed under this SO may, subject to such directions as may be given by NHS Improvement or the Board of Directors or other health bodies in question, appoint sub-committees consisting wholly or partly of members of the committee (whether or not they include directors of the Trust) or wholly of persons who are not members of the Trust committee (whether or not they include directors of the Trust).
+Any Committee or joint committee appointed under this SO may, subject to such directions as may be given by NHS Improvement or the Board of Directors or other health bodies in question, appoint sub-committees consisting wholly or partly of members of the Committee (whether or not they include directors of the Trust) or wholly of persons who are not members of the Trust Committee (whether or not they include Directors of the Trust).

-Applicability of Standing Orders and Standing Financial Instructions to Committees

-The Standing Orders of the Trust, as far as they are applicable, shall apply with appropriate alteration to meetings of any internal committees or sub-committee established by the Trust.
-In which case the term 'Chair' is to be read as a reference to the Chair of the internal Committee as the context permits, and the term "director" is to be read as a reference to a member of the internal committee also as the context permits.
-There is no requirement to hold meetings of internal committees established by the Trust in public.
+4.9 Applicability of Standing Orders and Standing Financial Instructions to Committees The Standing Orders of the Trust, as far as they are applicable, shall apply with appropriate alteration to meetings of any internal Committees or sub-committee established by the Trust.
+In which case the term 'Chair' is to be read as a reference to the Chair of the internal Committee as the context permits, and the term "Director" is to be read as a reference to a member of the internal Committee also as the context permits.
+There is no requirement to hold meetings of internal Committees established by the Trust in public.

-Terms of Reference
+4.10 Terms of Reference

-Each such internal committee or sub-committee shall have such terms of reference and powers and be subject to such conditions (as to reporting back to the Board of Directors), as the Board of Directors shall decide.
-Such terms of reference shall have effect as if incorporated into the Standing Orders.
+Each such internal Committee or sub-committee shall have such terms of reference and powers.
+The Trust Board shall approve the terms of reference of each Board Committee.
+Committees and sub-committees shall be subject to such conditions (as to reporting back to the Board of Directors), as the Board of Directors shall decide.
+Such terms of reference shall have effect as if incorporated into the Standing Orders and be subject to regular review by that Committee or sub-committee and the Trust Board as required

-Delegation of powers by internal Committees to Sub-Committees
+4.11 Delegation of powers by internal Committees to Sub-Committees